jeffrey500/EMG_Board/README.md

 # Four-Channel EMG Analog Front End

-This document outlines the design and design choices for the Analog Front End of a Four Channel Electromyography (EMG) system.
-This board was designed for Dr. Robert Chen's Lab at the Krembil Research Institute.
+This document outlines the design for an Analog Front End of a Four Channel Electromyography (EMG) system.
+This board was designed for and with Dr. Robert Chen's Lab at the Krembil Research Institute and is intended to replace their current aging EMG analog front ends.

 <img src="media/Board_3D.png" width="100%" alt="Board_3D">